phpmyadmin/error-reporting-server/README.md

 - Add a virtual hosts entry pointing at the directory where you extracted the files in the previous step.
 Make sure that the installation is in the document root.
+- Configure the web server (see below)
 - Create the database for the server
 - Rename the example files `database.example.php` and `core.example.php` to
   `database.php` and `core.php` respectively and fill out the required info.
   Make sure to change the salts and the debug level in the core.php file and the database credentials in the `database.php` file.
-- Rename the `oauth.example.php` to `oauth.php` and follow the instructions to set the appropriate variables in the file.
+- Rename the `oauth.example.php` to `oauth.php` and follow the instructions below to set the appropriate variables in the file.
 - Run the migrations to generate the migrations table in the `app` directory `Console/cake Migrations.migration run all -p Migrations`
 - Run the migrations that have been created so far to setup the database